ga-wdi-boston/orientation/README.md

 Now let's take care of some settings.

-- Show the current Git branch in the terminal prompt, and tweak Git's EDITOR variable so that commit message pop-ups open in Sublime.
+- Show the current Git branch in the terminal prompt, and tweak Git's EDITOR variable so that commit message pop-ups open in Atom.

-    Run the command `subl ~/.bashrc`.
+    Run the command `atom ~/.bashrc`.
 Paste the following code into the bottom of the file.

     ```bash
       # Git